 Conventional wisdom suggests a sturdy Satin for the walls and semi-gloss on the trim, doors, and windowsills as these general categories of paint are easier to wash and more resistant to stains.
 However, be sure to talk to your local paint expert about what is locally available and industrial-strength resistant to spills and scrubbing.

 Enamel is a special term for incredibly sturdy paint that goes on thick and dries hard.
 Naturally, this is something that should be of incredible interest to parents who, all too often, find wall paint coming up on the sponge.

 Enamel is traditionally used in areas that see a lot of traffic like kitchen cabinets, doors, door and window frames, and windowsills because it is very resistant to damage or stains and easy to clean.
 Consider using enamel for everything that’s not a stretch of wall in your children’s rooms including closet and cabinet doors, windowsills, and wooden furniture to make it super durable.

 3) Stick With Lighter Colors

-If you’re painting with your kids and give them a vote in what color to paint their personal rooms, it’s important to set a few ground rules.
+If you’re painting with your kids and give them a vote on what color to paint their personal rooms, it’s important to set a few ground rules.
 First, don’t let them choose colors that won’t actually look good when combined and second, dark walls are very difficult to paint over if they ever change their minds or you change houses.

-Stick with lighter, easier to paint-over colors and if your child does have their heart set on something darker, offer them an accent wall or dark painted trim instead.
+Stick with lighter, easier-to-paint-over colors and if your child does have their heart set on something darker, offer them an accent wall or dark-painted trim instead.

 4) Always Ask for Non-Toxic